CraftySalamander/RTS_Overlay/Readme.md

 Similarly to the *Build Order* tab, you cannot click on this window, except on the upper right button ([Next panel](pictures/common/action_button/to_end.png) to go to the *Configuration panel*).

 The Match Data can take a bit of time to be updated.
 Its content is dependent on the game being played.

+This is not available for all games, or when some specific options are deactivated (see below, for each game).

 Age of Empires II Definitive Edition (AoE2)